-The Baby Place delivers more than 700 babies a year and continues to offer sensitive, personalized health services to each woman, baby, and father.
+The Baby Place at Minden Medical Center delivers more than 700 babies a year and continues to offer sensitive, personalized health services to each woman, baby, and father.
 Fathers, siblings and grandparents are invited to participate in welcoming new babies.
-However, we ask that you choose only two individuals to be with mom in the actual delivery.
+However, we ask that you choose only two (2) individuals to be with mom in the actual delivery.
 This is to ensure the safety of mom and baby.
 Parental education is also available to new parents.
 Please call (318) 371-5660 for more information or if you have questions about:

 Our team of maternity professionals includes board-certified obstetrician/gynecologists, whom you can choose to help deliver your baby.
 Minden Medical Center wants the birth of your baby to be special time in your family’s life.
 The freedom to choose maternity professionals is one way to enrich this joyful experience.
-Thank you for choosing to deliver your baby at home!
+Thank you for choosing to deliver your baby close to home!

 At Minden Medical Center, we believe that childbirth is a family experience.
 We make accommodations to be sure the friends and family you’d like to be there can share in the experience.
 Remember that labor can be very overwhelming and emotional, and to provide the safest delivery it is best to limit visitors to only those there to provide support.
 We ask that you choose only two individuals to be present in the actual delivery.
 The Women’s Services Birthing Center permits 24-hour visitation for your primary support people.
 All other visitors should follow the hospital visitation policy.
 Your new baby’s siblings may visit with an adult.
 Anyone sick or recently exposed (within the past three weeks) to an infectious disease (such as chicken pox) should not visit the Birthing Center.

 Breastmilk is the optimum nutrition source for new babies.
 Minden Medical Center’s breastfeeding initiative is designed to help mothers who want to breastfeed through support and education.
 We have a number of tools in place to help our mothers.
 Rooming-in and skin-to-skin contact are both policies that we have in place that encourage successful breastfeeding.

 Skin-to-Skin: Immediately after delivery, newborns are placed skin-to-skin with their mother.
 If the mother receives a C-Section delivery, the newborn is placed skin-to-skin with mother as soon as mother is stable after the C-Section.
 We strive to have baby skin-to-skin before mom ever leaves the operating room.
 This decreases stress of mother and baby.
 For our breastfeeding mothers, skin-to-skin facilitates bonding, early breastfeeding cue recognition, and greater early milk supply.
-For all infants it helps to regulate their temperature, breathing, heart rate and neurological development thus decreasing the amount of time they spend separated from their parents.
+For all infants it helps to regulate their temperature, breathing, heart rate and neurological development, in turn decreasing the amount of time they spend separated from their parents.
 The mothers will notice a decrease in pain immediately postpartum.
 The majority of their care can be given in the delivery room with little to no parental separation required.

-Mother and infant should sleep in proximity to each other to facilitate breastfeeding.”
-(AAP, 2005) The nursery at MMC follows a policy of Newborn Rooming In.
+Rooming In: Mother and infant should sleep in proximity to each other to facilitate breastfeeding (AAP, 2005).
+The Nursery at MMC follows a policy of Newborn Rooming In.
 This policy facilitates parental bonding and ensures adequate education of parents.
 All newborns are taken to the mother’s room and are required to Room In according to the scheduled times.
 We also encourage that newborns stay in the room with parents overnight if possible.
 We use a hands-on approach and prefer to assist you as well as your baby in your room for your comfort.

-Call 371-3424 for information about breastfeeding classes or email [email protected]
+Call (318) 371-5660 for information about education classes or email [email protected].

-With Skin to Skin your baby is placed on your bare chest wearing only a diaper and hat and will be covered with a warm blanket.
+With skin-to-skin your baby is placed on your bare chest wearing only a diaper and hat and will be covered with a warm blanket.
 The baby snuggles on your chest covered with a blanket, just like a kangaroo’s pouch.
 Doctors say that holding a baby skin-to-skin is the “best care” for your baby.
-Skin to Skin helps regulate your babies’ temperature and heart rate after delivery.
+Skin-to-skin helps regulate your babies’ temperature and heart rate after delivery.

 The Birth Certificate process at Minden Medical Center is performed via Electronic Birth Certificate Software (EBC).
 Information is obtained from the parents via a form provided by the Nursery personnel.
 A Health Information Management Technician transports information from the form into the Electronic Birth Certificate.
 The HIM Technician must obtain a parent’s signature prior to discharge.
-Parents are instructed to ensure that all information on the certificate is correct due to the fact that the LA Vital Records Registry imposes a $27 correction fee per error.
+Parents are instructed to ensure that all information on the certificate is correct due to the fact that the Louisiana Vital Records Registry imposes a $27 correction fee per error.